The Wild Thornberrys Movie

-The film was also nominated for Best Original Song at the 75th Academy Awards, making it the first and only film based on a Nicktoon to be nominated.
-It is also the third film to be based on a Klasky Csupo series (after The Rugrats Movie and Rugrats in Paris: The Movie).
-A crossover/sequel titled Rugrats Go Wild, featuring characters from Rugrats was released on June 13, 2003.
+The film was nominated for Best Original Song at the 75th Academy Awards for Paul Simon's "Father and Daughter", making it the first film based on a Nickelodeon series to receive an Academy Award nomination.
+A sequel to the film, as well as a crossover with characters from Rugrats titled Rugrats Go Wild, was released on June 13, 2003.

 Plot

-Eliza Thornberry plays with a family of cheetahs in East Africa's Kenya after their mother, Akela, puts her in charge of the cubs.
-When Eliza accidentally strays too far from the cheetahs' home, poachers in a helicopter kidnap one of the cheetah cubs, Tally.
-Eliza is determined to save the cub, causing her older sister Debbie to tell her family about Eliza's antics.
-This prompts her caring but straight-laced grandmother Cordelia to send Eliza to a boarding school in London for her safety - much to Debbie's dismay, since Debbie wanted a normal life.
+Eliza Thornberry plays with a family of cheetahs in East Africa's Kenya after being left in charge of the cubs by their mother Akela.
+When Eliza strays far from the cheetahs' home, one of the cheetah cubs Tally is kidnapped by poachers.
+Eliza is determined to save the cub, which prompts her grandmother Cordelia to bring her to a boarding school in London for her safety.
 Upon arriving, Eliza discovers that her pet chimpanzee, Darwin, stowed away in her suitcase.
-He attempts to blend in, but gets himself and Eliza in trouble.
+He attempts to blend in but gets both him and Eliza in trouble.

-After having a dream in which Shaman Mnyambo tells her that Tally is alive and to go rescue him, Eliza convinces her roommate Sarah Wellington to buy plane tickets for her and Darwin to return to Africa.
+After having a dream in which Shaman Mnyambo tells her to save Tally, Eliza and Darwin return to Kenya.
 While taking a train from Nairobi, they encounter an injured male rhinoceros, who was shot at the river by the same poachers who kidnapped Tally.
-They jump off the train to save the rhino with the help of veterinarians Bree and Sloan Blackburn.
-Meanwhile, Debbie is left alone with her feral adoptive younger brother Donnie at their Comvee, while their parents, Nigel and Marianne, go to film a solar eclipse at Tembo Valley.
-Eliza returns to the Comvee for supplies, and has a small confrontation with Debbie, who demands to know why Eliza ran away from London and gave up her chance for a normal life.
-Eliza locks her in a cage, but Debbie escapes and pursues her, Darwin, and Donnie using her parents' motorcycle.
-Cordelia and her husband, Colonel Radcliffe, try to find Eliza and take her back to London before Nigel and Marianne find out; however, they meet up with Nigel and Marianne to inform them of Eliza's escape.
-They also begin searching for Debbie, Eliza, Donnie and Darwin.
+They save the rhino with the help of veterinarians Sloan and Bree Blackburn.
+Meanwhile, Eliza's older sister Debbie is left alone with her feral adoptive younger brother Donnie at their RV, the Comvee, while their parents, Nigel and Marianne, go to film a solar eclipse at Tempo Valley.
+Eliza returns to the Comvee for supplies; after a small confrontation, Debbie pursues her, Darwin, and Donnie.
+Cordelia and her husband, Colonel Radcliffe, meet up with Nigel and Marianne to inform them of Eliza's escape, and they also begin searching for Eliza to force her back to school.